Cookies on the SIM Sherpa website

 at Three.co.uk

-In all fairness, just because a location is covered by 5G doesn’t mean you’ll get 5G everywhere in that location.
+Just because a location is covered by 5G doesn’t mean you’ll get 5G everywhere in that location.
 It’s still on a street by street basis, but even here Three tends to be a bit more consistent.

 Whatever the case, use VOXI and Three's network maps to see where they have 5G on a street-by-street basis and if they actually have it in your area.